MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-manifest.md

 ---
 # Update app manifest for SSO and preview your app

-Before you update app manifest, ensure that you've configured code to enable SSO in your app.
+Before you update app manifest (previously called Teams app manifest), ensure that you've configured code to enable SSO in your app.

 > [!div class="nextstepaction"]
 > [Add code](bot-sso-code.md)